logangutk/Dynamic-Salome-Models/README.md

 # Dynamic-Salome-Models
-This script is a workaround for potential parametric modelling in Salome.
-Salome does not allow dynamic references in their *.py dump file.
-This program passes design table values taken from a simple spreadsheet and implements them into an executable Salome *.py file via a serialized JSON format.
+This script is the beginning of a project to automate parametric CAD modelling and meshing in Salome, an open source CAD platform for numerical simulations.
+Salome does not allow dynamic references in their .py dump files.
+This program passes design table values taken from a simple spreadsheet and implements them into an executable Salome .py file via a serialized JSON format.